alexandervoronov/pokemon-in-shakespeare/README.md

 # Pokémon teller in Shakespeare English

-A web service that provides brief description of Pokémon in Shakespeare-style English.
+A web service that provides brief descriptions of Pokémon in Shakespeare-style English.

 For example,